 The Internal Affairs – Legal Services Section does not investigate the merits of an arrest or citation made by an employee based solely on the allegation that the person arrested/cited did not commit the offense.
 These allegations are adjudicated in criminal court.

 4. How do I find out the status of the complaint I filed?

-You can contact the Administrative Lieutenant at (530) 668-5256.
+You can contact the Administrative Captain at (530) 668-5256.
 Internal Affairs investigations are considered confidential.
 The only information that can be released to the complainant about the investigation is whether the investigation is still ongoing and what the final disposition is.
 Any information about employee discipline cannot be released.